forestmod/OptimalLandUseAllocation/doc/model_description.md

 # Numerical implementation

-While we did want to apply our model to realistic data, we don't have at this time reliable estimate of the parameters of the benefits and cost functions.
+Although we wanted to apply our model to realistic data, we don't currently have a reliable estimate of the parameters of the benefit and cost functions.
-In order to avoid any misinterpretation of our paper as a policy analysis and our results as normative, we therefore decided to apply it to a fictional region, which we call 'Lisarb'.
+Therefore, in order to avoid any misinterpretation of our paper as a policy analysis and our results as normative, we decided to apply it to a fictional region, which we call 'Lisarb'.

 Lisarb is a large region with significant forest resources.
-Specifically, it has a land surface of 851.5 Mha, of which 57.0% are natural, primary forests, 1.3% are secondary, plantation forests and 28.0% is agricultural land.
+Specifically, it has a land area of 851.5 Mha, of which 57.0% is natural primary forest, 1.3% is secondary plantation forest and 28.0% is agricultural land.

 ## Functional forms

-All costs and benefits are in 10^6 US$.
-Parameters on the left of the semi-column are endogenous variables computed at each time mpont by the optimization routine, whereas parameters on the right are exogenous and fixed for the whole simulation period.
+All costs and benefits are expressed in 10^6 US$.
+Parameters on the left of the semi-column are endogenous variables calculated by the optimisation routine at each time point, while parameters on the right are exogenous and fixed for the whole simulation period.

 | Name                                   | Function      |
 | -------------------------------------  | ------------- |